SmrutiRanjanSwain/Power-BI-Project-with-SQL-Server-MySQL-Integration/README.md

 # Power-BI-Project-with-SQL-Server-MySQL-Integration
 In this project focused on working with data from Microsoft SQL Server and MySQL databases in a Power BI environment.
 The main goals are:
-Understanding Data Sources:
+1.Understanding Data Sources:
 SQL Server and MySQL are used as back-end databases.
-Real-time scenario: shifting a Power BI report from a test environment to a production environment.
+2.Real-time scenario: shifting a Power BI report from a test environment to a production environment.
 Another scenario includes transitioning data sources from SQL Server to MySQL, considering differences in SQL syntax.
-Data Overview:
+3.Data Overview:
 Demand and Availability Table:
 Columns: Order Date, Product ID, Availability, and Demand.
 Highlights supply-demand matching issues like shortages.